toml-lang/toml/README.md

 }
 ```

 You can create nested arrays of tables as well.
-Just use the same double bracket
+Just use the same double-bracket
 syntax on sub-tables.
 Each double-bracketed sub-table will belong to the most
 recently defined table element above it.